-Many bands were not able to earn their living, playing punk rock.
+Many punk bands were not able to earn their living, playing their music.
 Some musicians often did additional jobs.
-They played punk for people, their fans.
+They played punk for the people, their fans.
 It did not matter how large the audience was.
 It happened that they could play for just fifty persons or thousands of fans (see the logo which states NOT FOR PROFIT).
-The assumption: "not for profit" was simply the core of all "underground music branches and styles (industrial, techno, new wave, hardcore, punk, straight edge, hard-line)".
+An assumption: "not for profit" was simply the core of all "underground music branches and styles (industrial, techno, new wave, hardcore, punk, straight edge, hard-line)".
 However, in my opinion, each of these music genres should be labelled "punk" despite the fact that the term is often omitted because it is believed to be pejorative.
-Nevertheless, many, in particular punk rock bands, have been commercial so far because punk music is successfully sold in the world, even nowadays.
+Nevertheless, many, particularly, punk rock bands, have been commercial so far because punk music is successfully sold in the world, even nowadays.
 Some managers made big money promoting this music e.g. Malcolm McLaren (SEX PISTOLS).
 After punk boom in 1976, many other bands began performing on the stage not only in England and the USA but all over the world.
 We could mention few bands which were established in the 1970s and early 1980s (see the table below).

 |Country||Punk rock bands and artists|